 Originally settled by Inuit people 4,500 years ago, Sisimiut is translated as “the people at fox burrows.”
 Visit the Sisimiut Museum that is made up of original and recreated 18th century wooden buildings.
 The many sled dogs and their keepers here are waiting for the winter to come.

 Uummannaq, Greenland –

 This is one of Greenland’s most colorful towns beneath a heart-shaped mountain.
 The fjord that surrounds Uummannaq is popular for whale watching, with possible sightings including humpback and Minke whales.

 Pond Inlet, Nunavut, Canada –

-Enjoy a wander through a small, predominantly Inuit community and one of the major centers of Inuit art, with the world’s greatest proportion of artists per capita.
-The Inuits refer to the community as Mittimatilik, which translates as “where the landing place is.”
+Enjoy a wander through a small, predominantly Inuit community and one of the centers of Inuit art.
+The Inuit refer to the community as Mittimatilik, which translates as “where the landing place is.”